MobileNativeFoundation/rules_xcodeproj/examples/previews/README.md

 Objective-C/Objective-C++ library with generated C, generated Swift with an explicit Swift module map, macOS and iOS apps, and a dynamic framework.
 The example uses the toolchain versions pinned in `MODULE.bazel`.

+The Swift library, app, and framework graphs also share an `apple_resource_bundle`.
+Preview builds materialize processed bundles next to the selected product.
+Resource copies track their producers and owners, so removing a dependency only removes bundles owned by this integration.
+Conflicting same-name producers and unowned destinations fail instead of being overwritten.
+Verify resource lookup in the running Canvas as well as the staged contents.

 Command-line build checks can be run without opening the Canvas: